-All courses will be assessed by examinations and/or continuous coursework assessment, unless otherwise specified.
-Assessment methods and criteria will be specified for each course in the course description and be approved by the course director in consultation with teachers delivering the course.
+Unless otherwise specified, all courses will be assessed by examinations and/or continuous coursework assessment.
+Assessment methods and criteria will be specified for each course in the course description and be approved by the course director in consultation with the teachers delivering the course.